victoriaao/Data-Engineering-Concepts/README.md

 - Create a local CSV file
 - Connect to AWS & load the file w/ Python

-#### N:B See solutions in documentations above.
+#### N:B See solutions in documentation above.
 And as you continue your journey in this wild world of data engineering, don’t forget to practice.
 It will help you stay engaged, keep your skills sharp and be a reminder of why you were interested in data in the first place.